LogoLogo

 Overview

 Fiddler enables users to set up alert rules to track a model's health and performance over time.
 Fiddler alerts also enable users to dig into triggered alerts and perform root cause analysis to discover what is causing a model to degrade.
-Users can set up alerts using the Fiddler API Client and the Fiddler UI as demonstrated below.
+Users can set up alerts using the and the Fiddler UI as demonstrated below.

 Supported Metric Types